What Does a Banker Do?

 The financial industry employs many different types of bankers, including personal, commercial, and investment bankers.
-While the roles and responsibilities of these bankers may differ, they all must service the financial needs of their clients.
+While the roles and responsibilities of these bankers may differ, they all must serve the financial needs of their clients.
 Personal bankers may work one-on-one with clients opening small business accounts and overseeing financial transactions, such as sending money orders and handling deposits.
-Commercial bankers process loans to prospective entrepreneurs, while investment bankers connect financiers with possible investment opportunities.
-Overtime and travel are often involved in these jobs, especially for investment bankers.
+Commercial bankers process loans for prospective entrepreneurs, while investment bankers connect financiers with possible investment opportunities.
+Overtime and travel are often involved in these jobs, especially for an investment banker.
 In general, bankers spend many work hours sitting at a desk.
-Payscale.com reported a mean annual salary of $35,226 for personal bankers in January 2016.

 |Degree Level||High school diploma may be sufficient; bachelor's degree often preferred|